valr300/OSPaypalIpn/README.md

 this will tell to use the sandbox for your transaction, later when you tested everything and you are ready, you will have to set it to false to enable real tranactions.

+# Step 6: Opening the port on your OpenSim installation
+change the OpenSim.ini to allow the port connection (replacing the YOURPORT by the port number you want your service to run on):

+OutboundDisallowForUserScriptsExcept = 127.0.0.1
+then restart your region

-# Step 6: Your first test
+# Step 7: Your first test

  If you are installing this to use with your Rentals (Complete Rental System) :